a-zeg/ellipsoids/README.md

 # Usage
 To run the programme, run `ellipsoids.py`.
-Depending on the value of `boolPlotFromFile`, the programme will either:

-1. Load data from a file specified in the variable `filenameLoad` and plot it; or
-2. Calculate barcodes of ellipsoid and Rips complexes from data specified in `points`.
+The programme will calculate barcodes of ellipsoid and Rips complexes from data specified in `points` and possibly save the results to a JSON file and plot the barcodes, data, and possibly the ellipsoids.

+To plot results from a JSON file, run `plotFromFile.py`.

 ## User input
 All the parameters that need to be specified by the user are in `ellipsoids.py`, in places marked as follows: